 We believe that growth entails responsibility.
 We combine growth with sustainability criteria, such as customer and employee satisfaction and lasting business relationships founded on a spirit of partnership.
 RATIONAL ensures its long-term growth and economic stability through uncompromising customer orientation.
-That means we always ask us what benefit the customer has in all we do.
+That means we always ask ourselves what benefit the customer has in all we do.
 That makes us a long-term, reliable business partner to customers, dealers, employees and suppliers at all times.

-It is our conviction that this is the foundation of our success and the reason why we have grown continuously, stably, and profitably since being founded.
+It is our conviction that this is the foundation of our success and the reason why we have grown continuously, stably and profitably since being founded.

-Thanks to our responsible and sustainable growth, we offer our employees safe jobs.
-We offer our suppliers long-term, stable partnership.
+Thanks to our responsible and sustainable growth, we offer our employees safe jobs, and a long-term, stable partnership for our suppliers.
 In return, we expect loyalty, dedication, flexibility and innovativeness.
 We support suppliers in economically difficult situations to improve the quality of their processes and their profitability.
 Our economic stability is vital so that we can be an enduring partner to customers and dealers.
-We are on hand to help as a permanent supplier of cooking systems, spare parts, care products and services.
+Our solid economic position means we are on hand to help as a permanent supplier of cooking systems, spare parts, care products and services.

 As a result, all our business partners can count on us, our products and services long term, giving them the reliability they need for their business and life planning.

-We are convinced that growth, stability and profitability are the result of the great benefit our cooking systems and services deliver to customers.
+It is our conviction that growth, stability and profitability are the result of the great benefit our cooking systems and services deliver to customers.
 In order to safeguard that high level of customer benefits, we conduct meticulous planning over a time frame of three years.
 We project realistic sales revenues and budget the headcount, activities, costs and investments required to generate them for that timescale.
 This three-year plan is the basis for the individual annual planning.
 We feel it important to grow in an even manner and at the same time to develop all processes further, integrate new employees extensively, build up the necessary resources, take our suppliers with us, and strengthen relationships with our customers and dealers.
 We do not want to grow for growth's sake, but instead be able to offer our existing and new customers more and more benefits.

-We give equal consideration to our objectives, which are the result of plannable and sustainable growth, as we do to our long-term business success - and we strive in particular to ensure satisfied employees (KPI: low employee turnover), loyal customers (KPI: Net Promoter Score) and lasting partnerships with our suppliers (ratio of suppliers we have worked with for > 6 years).
-We aim to maintain employee turnover and the Net Promoter Score at a good level, in other words, at least at the level of the previous year.
+We give equal consideration to our objectives, which are the result of plannable and sustainable growth, as we do to our long-term business success.
+In particular, we believe it is very important to ensure satisfied employees (KPI: low employee turnover), loyal customers (KPI: Net Promoter Score (NPS)) and lasting partnerships with our suppliers (KPI: ratio of suppliers we have worked with for > 6 years).
+We aim to maintain employee turnover at a good level, in other words, at least at the level of the previous year.
+We strive to achieve an NPS of $\geq 61$ .
+This figure is entrenched in the long-term sustainability targets as part of Executive Board compensation.
 The ratio of suppliers we have worked with for more than six years should be kept at least stable during the term of one product generation.
 As part of monthly reporting and in the monthly reports from the HR department, Strategic Purchasing and Sales, important decision-makers, including the Executive Board of RATIONAL AG, are constantly involved in these issues.
 As a result, timely and suitable countermeasures can be taken in response to any undesirable developments.
-Customer satisfaction surveys are performed once a year by the Market Intelligence team together with an independent external service provider.
+Customer satisfaction surveys among users of our cooking systems are conducted once a year by the Market Intelligence team and an independent external service provider.
 The results and recommendations are translated into concrete measures together with the Executive Board and regional sales managers and implementation of them is monitored.